 Planning to take a trip abroad soon?
 Even if travel expenses are already covered, you’ll need to start thinking about how you’re going to pay for incidentals while you’re there.
-And if a credit card is at the top of the list, it’s a good idea to learn more about foreign transaction fees and how they’ll impact your wallet.
+If you intend to use a credit card, you should learn about foreign transaction fees and how they impact your wallet.

 What are foreign transaction fees?

-Foreign transaction fees are applied to most purchases made with retailers outside the U.S. So, if you’re planning to use your credit cards abroad, you should expect to see them on your statement with each transaction unless your credit card issuer covers the cost.
+The majority of purchases made with retailers outside the United States are subject to foreign transaction fees.
+So, if you’re planning to use your credit cards abroad, you should expect to see them on your statement with each transaction unless your credit card issuer covers the cost.

 Keep in mind that foreign transaction fees may apply to any withdrawals (or cash advances) made from your credit cards when using an international ATM.

 Online purchases with non-U.S. retailers may also incur foreign transaction fees if they are processed through a foreign bank.